aeternity/AEXs/AEXS/aex-2.md

 - Encrypted communication layer protects the user privacy by not leaking the list of accounts to any malicious actor eavesdropping on the communication between `wallet` and `SDK`.
 The list of accounts is only provided to the `SDK`(in encrypted format) only if the user accepts the incoming `registrationComplete` request.
 - Encryption communication also prevents any malicious actor to inject itself between the `SDK` and `wallet` and modify the requests and responses originating from either party.
 In other words, it prevents MITM attacks against wallets.

-### Deep Linking

-- Deep linking enables the users(& `SDK`) to interact with the `wallets` that don't support `postMessage` API i.e. native desktop wallets with no browser extension, mobile wallet applications, etc.

 ## References